MarkARamos/MyGHIntro/README.md

 # MyGHIntro
-First repo to learn GH
+First repo to learn GH.

 This is a branch edit.